You’ve got it covered, right?

 The new "stay at home" normal and increased risk of insider threats has led enterprises to adopt the Zero Trust model.
 It is essential to monitor the external traffic along with the internal flow and state of the applications.

 Malicious hackers are attacking all the application stack tiers, be it web, memory, or database.
-NG-WAFs, by design, are limited at the edge of the application module and cannot protect the application at runtime.
+By design, NG-WAFs are limited at the edge of the application module and cannot protect the application at runtime.
 With this knowledge, the attacker could also circumvent the virtual patch defenses once the vulnerability is known to them by altering their attack method or mingling with the business traffic.

 Monolithic frameworks base the visibility into the application on logging frameworks.
 Want to know what’s happening?
 Only one directory to check.